-Prizes Challenge Trophies presented by Regiments in the years shown, for competition between schools in all or part of their recruiting areas.
+Challenge Trophies presented by Regiments in the years shown, for competition between schools in all or part of their recruiting areas.

-The East Surrey Bicentenary Bowl presented in 1994 by The Schools in Kent, Surrey and Sussex not in London District
+The East Surrey Bicentenary Bowl presented in 1994 by The Princess of Wales's Royal Regt.
+Schools in Kent, Surrey and Sussex not in London District